The 50th Meeting of the Telecommunications and Information Working Group (TEL) was held in Brisbane, Australia from 20 September-3 October 2014.

 ICT DEVELOPMENT STEERING GROUP (DSG)

-- Workshop on APEC e-Government Research Center led by Japan
+APEC e-Government Research Center (Japan)

 LIBERALIZATION STEERING GROUP (LSG)